scala/scala3/docs/docs/reference/contextual/query-types.md

 ```
 ### Example: Builder Pattern

-Query types have considerable expressive power.
+Context query types have considerable expressive power.
 For
 instance, here is how they can support the "builder pattern", where
 the aim is to construct tables like this:
 ```scala